wp-plugins/nextgen-facebook/readme.txt

 **An essential plugin for *every* WordPress website!**

-What customers are saying about NGFB Open Graph+:
+What users are saying about NGFB Open Graph+:

 * **The Search is Over...** - By mattjabs
 * **Best Open Graph Implementation, Yet** - By barnesatl